 Erica carnea is a species of flowering, evergreen subshrub that belongs to the Ericaceae (heath) plant family.
-It is native to the mountainous regions of eastern, central, and southern Europe where it grows on stony slopes or in woodlands containing coniferous trees.
-The branches carry spiny evergreen needles and also produce rows and rows of stunning, pendulous, bell-shaped flowers in shades that range from white to deep pink.
+It is native to eastern, central, and southern European mountainous regions, where it grows on stony slopes or in woodlands containing coniferous trees.
+The branches carry spiny evergreen needles and produce rows of stunning, pendulous, bell-shaped flowers in shades ranging from white to deep pink.
 Other common names include alpine heath, spring health, and winter-flowering heather.

-The Dianthus genus of the Caryophyllaceae (pink) plant family contains about 340 species that are primarily native to Asia and Europe with the exception of a few species that come from Africa and one from the arctic region of North America.
+The Dianthus genus of the Caryophyllaceae (pink) plant family contains about 340 species that are primarily native to Asia and Europe, except a few species that come from Africa and one from the Arctic region of North America.
 This genus contains both the popular Dianthus plumarius and Dianthus caryophyullus species that are respectively known as pinks and carnations.

 The genus name translates from Greek to “Zeus flower.”
 The common name, pink, is thought to come from an old verb form of pink that means to perforate and likely refers to the slightly ruffled or zigzagged edges of these flowers’ petals.

-About 75 species of bulbous flowering plants that are commonly called tulips belong to the Tulipa genus within the Liliaceae (lily) plant family.
-Although tulips have been naturalized and cultivated in gardens around much of the world for ages, they are actually native to western and central Asia.
+About 75 bulbous flowering plants commonly called tulips, belong to the Tulipa genus within the Liliaceae (lily) plant family.
+Although tulips have been naturalized and cultivated in gardens worldwide for ages, they are native to western and central Asia.
 They spread quickly, however, along heavily used trade routes and were eventually cultivated into thousands of cultivars and hybrids.
 Some popular white tulip species include Tulipa clusiana, Tulipa bifloriformis, Tulipa tukestanica, and Tulipa buhseana.

 36. White Rose Flowers (Rosa)

 More than three hundred species of perennial flowering plants (plus tens of thousands of cultivars) belong to the Rosa genus in the Rosaceae (rose) plant family.
 Most species of roses are native to Asia.
 However, there are also species that grow naturally in North America, Europe, and Africa.
 With so many species and cultivars of roses, there is a great variety of plants and flowers.
-Some of the most popular white roses include Vendela roses, Wollerton Old Hall roses, and Desdemona roses.
+Some of the most popular white roses include Vendela, Wollerton Old Hall, and Desdemona.

 37. Lobelia (Lobelia)

-Belonging to the Campanulaceae plant family, Lobelia is a genus of 415 species of large and small, annual and perennial, shrubby, flowering plants.
+Lobelia is a genus of 415 species of large and small, annual and perennial, shrubby, flowering plants belonging to the Campanulaceae plant family.
 They grow natively in temperate, subtropical, and tropical regions worldwide.

-When in bloom, sweetly lobed, bottom-heavy blossoms cover the shrubs with colors such as gentle shades of blue and pink in addition to snowy white.
-They are commonly used as ornamental garden plants and are an excellent addition to borders, beds, and even large containers.
+When in bloom, sweetly lobed, bottom-heavy blossoms cover the shrubs with gentle shades of blue and pink in addition to snowy white.
+They are commonly used as ornamental garden plants and are an excellent addition to borders, beds, and large containers.

 38. Japanese Andromeda (Pieris japonica)

-A member of the Ericaceae (heath) plant family, Pieris japonica is a species of flowering plant that can grow to be up to 13 feet tall.
+A member of the Ericaceae (heath) plant family, Pieris japonica is a flowering plant species that can grow up to 13 feet tall.
 It’s native to mountainous areas of eastern Asia.
-Although they have simple foliage, it first appears either red or bronze in color before changing to a deep shade of green.
-This plant also produces gorgeous, hanging clusters of urn-shaped flowers that spread out like fingered hands in light shades of white, cream, and pink.
+Although they have simple foliage, they first appear either red or bronze before changing to a deep shade of green.
+This plant also produces gorgeous, hanging clusters of urn-shaped flowers spread like fingered hands in light shades of white, cream, and pink.

 39. Lupine (Lupinus)

-A member of the Fabaceae plant family, the Lupinus genus contains 199 species of herbaceous, mainly perennial, flowering plants that are primarily native to North and South America, with a few species also growing naturally in the Mediterranean and North Africa.
+A member of the Fabaceae plant family, the Lupinus genus contains 199 species of herbaceous, mainly perennial, flowering plants primarily native to North and South America, with a few species growing naturally in the Mediterranean and North Africa.

 Lupine flowers have tall, ornate racemes of flowers that, in addition to white, blossom in shades of blue, purple, and pink.
-Today, they’re primarily cultivated as ornamental flowers in gardens, but lupine seeds which are legumes have been enjoyed as a food for thousands of years in regions around the world.
+Today, they’re primarily cultivated as ornamental flowers in gardens, but lupine seeds, which are legumes, have been enjoyed as a food for thousands of years in regions worldwide.